Museum & Walking Tours for Groups

 A group arriving more than 30 minutes late cannot be guaranteed its scheduled guided program.

-Our most popular tour tells the story of the 1887 Eldridge Street Synagogue, the first sacred site built by Eastern European Jewish immigrants.
-This magnificent National Historic Landmark has been beautifully restored and today is a gateway to the Jewish immigrant experience.
+Our most popular tour!
+Explore the 1887 Eldridge Street Synagogue, the first sacred site built by Eastern European Jewish immigrants.
+This magnificent National Historic Landmark has been beautifully restored and today is a touchstone to the Lower East Side immigrant experience.
+Travel back in time to when the Statue of Liberty greeted new Americans and pushcarts crowded the streets.

-This tour focuses on the design and restoration of our National Historic Landmark.
-Explore the sanctuary’s lavish Moorish interior.
-Learn about the building’s award-winning restoration.
-Hear the story behind the commission of a stained-glass window by artist Kiki Smith and architect Deborah Gans.
+Art and architecture fans will love this tour focusing on the design and restoration of this National Historic Landmark.
+Explore the origins of the building’s lavish Moorish interior; learn about the building’s 20-year restoration; puzzle over age-old preservation questions; and marvel at a brand new stained glass window by acclaimed artist Kiki Smith and architect Deborah Gans.

 Ways We Worship: Jewish Practice Tour